Tune U offers a way to stay oriented...

 You don’t need to decide anything now.

-But if something here has been tapping on your awareness, quietly or insistently, listening and attuning to it is often gentler than continuing to wait.
+But if something here has been tapping on your awareness, quietly or insistently, attending and attuning to it is often gentler than continuing to wait.

 Here are a few honest ways to respond: